Chanakhi

-Chanakhi (ჩანახი) is a traditional Georgian dish of lamb stew with tomatoes, aubergines, potatoes, greens and garlic.
+Chanakhi (ჩანახი) is a traditional Georgian dish of lamb stew with tomatoes, aubergines, potatoes, greens, and garlic.

 Preparation

 Chanakhi is preferably prepared in individual clay pots and served with bread and cheese.
-Lamb is placed in the pot with already melted butter.
-Onions, eggplants, potatoes, chopped greens and tomatoes are added in separate layers.
+The lamb is placed in the pot with the already-melted butter.
+Onions, eggplants, potatoes, chopped greens, and tomatoes are added in separate layers.
 After pouring the water, the dish is cooked slowly in the oven for 4.5-5 hours.